mspncp/gosu-wiki/Home.md

 There is both a [[Ruby Tutorial]] and a [[C++ Tutorial]].

-## Translations of the Ruby Tuturial
+## Translations of the Ruby Tutorial

 Beware: These translations are sometimes **outdated**.
 It is best to read them side-by-side with the English [[Ruby Tutorial]].